 Are you enrolled in a retirement plan, 401k or pension?
 If your answer is “no” you might want to check again.
 It’s possible your company enrolled you automatically.

-Why?
-Because default automatic enrollment increases participation in retirement plans by nearly 40%.
+Because when employers automatically enroll employees, participation in retirement plans by nearly 40%.

 It’s down to a powerful behavioral science mechanic called defaults.